 HTML <blockquote> tag

-When writing in HTML, the <blockquote> tag is a block element used to denote that a section of an article has been quoted from another source.
+When writing in HTML, the <blockquote> tag is a block element used to denote that a section of an article is quoted from another source.
 It is useful when your content frequently uses extended quotes from another source, because you can create custom styles specifically for the blockquote elements.
 Most frequently, browsers will format blockquote text by indenting it.
 The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.

 <p>"Here is a quotation taken from the Computer Hope Website."</p>